-Priority 1 - Transparency
+4.1 Priority 1 - Transparency

 The S&D Group demands legislation to require country-by-country reporting not only for banks and investment firms, but also for cross-border companies in all sectors and in all countries in which they operate.
-We want registries of the beneficial ownership3 of any legal entity to be set up by member states and a central public registry with the information needed to identify the company and its beneficial owner, accessible on-line in an open and secure data format.
+We want registries of the beneficial ownership of any legal entity to be set up by member states and a central public registry with the information needed to identify the company and its beneficial owner, accessible on-line in an open and secure data format.
 The automatic exchange of information directive must be rigorously implemented.

-Priority 2 - Reform corporate governance to tackle short-termism, instability, misaligned incentives and growing inequality
+4.2 Priority 2 - Reform corporate governance to tackle short-termism, instability, misaligned incentives and growing inequality other stakeholders.

-The current model of corporate governance has proved deeply damaging to our economy, equating the interests of shareholders with the public interest and giving them powerful incentives to adopt risky and self-serving behaviour at the expense of other stakeholders.
 The S&D Group demands legislation to reform corporate governance, company law and corporate tax systems, especially for multinationals, to ensure that multinational companies pay their fair share of taxes where economic activities take place and that corporations serve the real economy and the public interest.
 The S&D Group urges the Commission to put forward a proposal for an EU legislative follow-up on the OECD recommendations on Base Erosion and Profit Shifting, inter alia making "wilful blindness" a criminal offence.